Skip to main

 --recode-video mp4 \

-• bestvideo[height<=1080][ext=mp4]+bestaudio[ext=m4a] requests a 1080p video as mp4, and separate best audio quality with it.
-The resulting video and audio are then combined into a single file using ffmpeg.
-I'm trying to directly get the mp4 here, so that it doesn't even need to be recoded from webm.
+• bestvideo[height<=1080][ext=mp4]+bestaudio[ext=m4a] requests a 1080p video as mp4, and separately downloads the best audio quality with it.
+The video and audio track will then be merged into a single file after they’re downloaded.

-• /best[height<=1080] means that if a video using the above criteria cannot be found (probably because it found a webm), I just want the best available audio and video with a maximum resolution of 1080p.
+• /best[height<=1080] means that if a video using the above criteria cannot be found, I just want the best available audio and video with a maximum resolution of 1080p.

-Your Playlist, and that's it!
+Final part of that command: Configure your Playlist, and that’s it!

 Once you’ve set up the playlist, the script will go through it, check which videos haven’t yet been downloaded, and proceed to download them.
 Once the downloads (and maybe recoding) is complete, the file will be transferred to the Google Drive, and it’s all done.